 Instructions to TGah Editor: Insert the following sentence at the end of the first inserted paragraph:

+An S1G STA with dot11ShortProbeResponseOptionImplemented equal to true, scheduled to transmit a Short Probe Response frame that includes the Short Beacon Compatibility element shall generate this element no later than the Timestamp field of the Short Probe Response frame that carries the element.

 10.1.4.3.1 Introduction

 Instructions to TGah Editor: Insert the following sentence at the end of the first modified paragraph:

+Upon reception of a Short Probe Response frame that includes a Short Beacon Compatibility element the S1G STA that included the Probe Response Option element in a previously transmitted Probe Request frame, may update its TSF timer using the same TSF timer update procedure described in 10.1.3.10.3 (TSF timer accuracy with Short Beacon) for Short Beacon frames.

 Instructions to TGah Editor: Change line 39 in page 37 as follows (@802.11ah D1.0):

-Any pending PS-Poll frame exchanges by paged STAs
+Any pending PS-Poll or NDP PS-Poll frame exchanges by paged STAs